Robert Owen 1771-1858

 Owen's ideal community was drawn up in 1817 by the architect Stedman Whitwell.
 A large scale model was built and Owen used it on his lecture tours.
 The designed village spread over 35 acres and details included:

-Esplanade one hundred feet wide about twelve feet above the
+- Esplanade one hundred feet wide about twelve feet above the natural surface.

-The Arcade and its Terracegiving both a covered and an
+- The Arcade and its Terracegiving both a covered and an open communication

 Villages of Co-operation 2009